What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Introduction

 As an alternative approach, scaling relations have been used to estimate the \hi\ gas mass fractions of optically selected galaxies based on their spectroscopic and photometric properties \citep[e.g.,][]{Kannappan2004,Tremonti2004,Kannappan2008,ZhangWei_2009,GASS,Li2012,2015ApJ...810..166E,Zu2020,XiaoLi,Lu2024}.
-For instance, \citet{XiaoLi} developed a estimator that relates $\log_{10}(M_{\textsc{Hi}}/M_\ast)$ to a linear combination of four parameters: the $u-r$ color index, $\mu_\ast$, $M_\ast$, and the concentration index.
-This estimator is calibrated with both the xGASS sample and the \hi\ mass function measured by ALFALFA using Bayesian inference, which takes \hi\ upper limits into account.
+In \citet{XiaoLi}, we developed a estimator that relates $\log (M_{\textsc{Hi}}/M_\ast)$ to a linear combination of four parameters: the $u-r$ color index, stellar surface density $\mu_\ast$, stellar mass $M_\ast$, and the concentration index.
 The scatter of individual galaxies around the mean relation is modeled by a Gaussian distribution.
-Tests with mock \hi\ surveys demonstrate that this estimator can reproduce the observed \hi-selected galaxy populations and \hi\ scaling relations remarkably well.
-The observed \hi\ mass function in the local Universe is also reproduced.
-These tests confirm that our \hi\ estimator is representative of the average \hi\ content of the general population.
-The gray contours in~\autoref{fig:intro} show the predicted distribution for a volume-limited Sloan Digital Sky Survey \citep[SDSS;][]{York2000} sample with $M_\ast > 10^{9} M_{\odot}$ and $0.01 < z < 0.035$, using this estimator.
+Calibrated with both the xGASS sample and the \hi\ mass function measured by ALFALFA using Bayesian inference, this estimator can reproduce the observed \hi\ mass function, \hi\ scaling relations, and the observed \hi-detected galaxy population for the xGASS and ALFALFA sample.
+We assume this estimator as a universal relation and use it to predict the \hi\ content of a volume-limited Sloan Digital Sky Survey \citep[SDSS;][]{York2000} sample with $M_\ast > 10^{9} M_{\odot}$ and $0.01 < z < 0.035$, shown as the gray contours in ~\autoref{fig:intro}.
 For quiescent galaxies (NUV$-r > 5$ or $\text{sSFR} < 10^{-11}~\text{yr}^{-1}$), the predicted \hi\ mass fraction reaches down to $M_{\textsc{Hi}}/M_\ast \sim 0.3\%$, nearly an order of magnitude lower than the detection limits of xGASS and stacking analyses.
 However, this predicted distribution does not encompass most \addd\ galaxies, indicating that the estimator fails to capture the \hi\ properties of those extremely \hi-poor galaxies, likely due to the limited depth of the calibration sample.
 Although the \addd\ sample has extraordinary $M_{\hi}/M_*$ detection limit, it is not representative of the massive quiescent galaxy population due to its morphology-selected nature.